 [Page 392, line 8] the Tokaido or East Sea Road was a most important road which ran along the coast between Kyoto and Tokyo (formerly Edo).
 There were 53 staging posts or inns / rest-stations.
-A most interesting record of a modern (2001) journey in the reverse direction to that of Kipling is described and profusely illustrated in

 The railway line which follows the general route of the East Sea Road was still under construction in Spring 1889, but was completed in July of that year.
 Kipling discusses the railways in his uncollected letter of 19 October.